wpframe/cosc345/report.md

 ## Functional requirements

+- Stock Market Trading

+Players must be able to buy and sell stocks to make profit.

+- Real Estate Trading

+Players must be able to buy, sell, and rent out properties in order to make profit.

+- Job and Education Simulation

+Players must be able to choose an education and job to make some extra money alongside their investments.

+- Updating Leaderboard

+Users with the highest growth should be added to the online leaderboard.

-- Must compile with most C++ compilers
+- Economic Simulation with news headlines

-Our program should be built with standard and widely supported C++ libraries, so it will compile on as many compilers as possible (such as GCC and Clang).
+The game must simulate an economy with news headlines ingame that impact stock prices or different parts of the economy.

+- Portfolio Management

+Players must be able to manage their portfolio, being able to easily buy and sell stocks at any available quantity.

+- Real time data updating

+Players of the real world mode must be able to receive real updated stock data daily.

+## Non-functional requirements

 - Fun

-The game should be engaging and satisfying to progress in.
+The game must be engaging and satisfying to keep players interested.

 - Intuitive UI

-The user interface should be easily understandable, so even someone with no knowledge of the stock market can pick it up with ease.
+The user interface must be easily understandable, allowing players with no knowledge of the stock market can pick it up with ease.
 The UI should not be cluttered and should display only the required information to the user.

 - Less than 2 second load time for each year of data

-The software and data processing/collection should be optimized enough to not obstruct or interrupt the fun.
+The software and data processing/collection must be optimized enough to ensure smooth gameplay without interruptions.

-## Non-functional requirements
+- C++ program

+The packaged application must be implemented in C++ in accordance with the project requirements.

+- Must compile with most C++ compilers

+Our program must be built with standard and widely supported C++ libraries, so it will compile on as many compilers as possible (such as GCC and Clang).

 - Server uptime for the leaderboard

-The leaderboard should have high availability, being hosted on a reliable server.
+The leaderboard should have high availability to provide consistent access to players.

-- C++ program

-The packaged application must be implemented in C++ as per the project requirements

 - Ultralight for GUI